scionproto/scion/doc/pqa-beaconing.md

 * `origin AS` gloablly identifies the AS
 * `uniquifier` is a small number used to distinguish different optimization targets with otherwise identical fields
 * `optimality criteria` is an identifier representign the path quality to optimize for, i.e. one of `throughput`, `latency` and `loss rate`
-* `optimization direction` is one of `forward`, `barckward` and `bidirectional`, as explained above
+* `optimization direction` is one of `forward`, `barckward` and `symmetric`, as explained above

 ### Interface groups in origin ASes

-Multiple interfaces can originate the same optimization target; a group of interfaces originating the same target consitutes an `optimization interface group`.

-Interfaces can be configured to originate none, one or multiple in one or multiple different origination intervals.
-Optimization interface groups are created implicitly by assigning interfaces to optimization targets.
+Multiple interfaces can originate the same optimization target; a group of interfaces originating the same target consitutes an `optimization interface group` for that target. `optimization interface groups` are created implicitly by assigning multiple interfaces to the same `optimization target`.
+The term is nevertheless useful to decide which interfaces to assign to which optimization target.

 ### Interface groups in non-origin ASes